-Physicians are worried about the extent of the information being reported due to fear of identity theft through data breaches or broad public disclosures.
-On behalf of physicians, the American Medical Association (AMA) <a href="https://has.urged.cms.nih.gov/has.ur
+Physicians are worried about the extent of the information reported due to fear of identity theft through data breaches or broad public disclosures.
+On behalf of physicians, the American Medical Association (AMA) <a href="https://has.urged.cms.nih.gov/has.urged.cm

-While identify theft cannot be completely prevented, life sciences companies can reduce the risk by ensuring that only relevant data is included in the reports.
-Physicians can also help themselves by flagging sensitive data for correction during a 45-day review and correction period prior to CMS posting the information publicly.
+While identify theft cannot be completely prevented, life sciences companies need to continue to reduce the risk by ensuring that only the most up-to-date and relevant data is included in the reports.
+Physicians were also given an opportunity to help themselves by flagging sensitive data for correction during the 45-day review and correction period prior to CMS posting the information publicly.